fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

 * Clarified in {{IntIdObj}} that the length of an ifName Object is adjusted when padding is added.

+## Changes from draft-fenner-intarea-probe-clarification-00

+* Changed "NULL" to "NUL" when referring to the ASCII control character, per RFC20.

 # IANA Considerations {#IANA}